There are all kinds of ways to make money from your creativity. Let’s take a look at some of them.

 Publishing offers the opportunity for royalties from book sales.
 Self-publishing gives a bigger pay-off but you take on the investment yourself.
 Know that for both venues, you will be doing the marketing as well.

 Freelance!
 Don’t be afraid to take outside work to supplement your income.
 If you can provide graphic design, layouts, portraits, or illustration you can be using your creativity to support your art.

 There’s really no end to creative ways to monetize your work.
 Don’t be afraid of “watering down your brand” or “hurting your reputation.”
 If the work is good and your intention is clear, go for it.
 But do your research to learn what kinds of venues and opportunities best suit you and your aesthetic.

 Artist Kiki Smith once advised me, “If no one will let you in the door, make your own door.”

 The point is that there are many more opportunities open to artists now than ever before.
 And if you can’t find one to fit, use your creativity to create one that does.

 The only limit is your imagination.

-Never miss a post… and receive a FREE gift for artists who work.
+Never miss a post.
 Join my list now.
 No spam – I promise!